cloudcreate-dk/essentials-project/shared/README.md

 We offer two different flavors of Tuples:

-- The normal `dk.cloudcreate.essentials.shared.functional.tuple.Tuple` that allows elements of any types
+- The normal `dk.trustworks.essentials.shared.functional.tuple.Tuple` that allows elements of any types
-- The `dk.cloudcreate.essentials.shared.functional.tuple.comparable.ComparableTuple` that only allows elements that implement the Comparable interface
+- The `dk.trustworks.essentials.shared.functional.tuple.comparable.ComparableTuple` that only allows elements that implement the Comparable interface

 Example of using Tuples: